mvolkmann/blog/src/workout-entry.md

    - Date
    - Start Time
    - End Time
-   - Distance, only for workouts that include a distance such as Cycling, Hiking, Running, Swimming, and Walking
+   - Distance (only for workouts that include a distance such as Cycling, Hiking, Running, Swimming, and Walking)
    - Calories Burned

 3. View your workout and health statistics on the "Statistics" screen.